-Once the threshold for alignment for the Products and Services, Capital expenditure or Operations is met, the full weight of the holding is considered aligned.
+Once the threshold for alignment for the Products and Services, Capital expenditure or Operational is met, the full weight of the holding is considered aligned.

 In addition, the Sub-Fund contributes through its investments to the following environmental objectives: climate change mitigation and climate change adaptation.
-The Sub-Fund does not have as its objective a carbon footprint reduction but it excludes Companies with a Co2 intensity greater than 500 tCO2/mEUR revenue and aims to achieve carbon emissions 50% lower than its reference indicator (STOXX 600 Europe), measured monthly by carbon intensity (tCO2/ mUSD revenue converted to Euros; aggregated at portfolio level (Scope 1 and 2 of GHG Protocol).
+The Sub-Fund does not have as its objective a carbon footprint reduction but aims to achieve carbon emissions 50% lower than its reference indicator (MSCI EM (EUR) (Reinvested net dividends)), measured monthly by carbon intensity (tCO2/ mUSD revenue converted to Euros; aggregated at portfolio level (Scope 1 and 2 of GHG Protocol).

 The Sub-Fund has not designated a reference benchmark for the purposes of showing the attainment of the sustainable investment objective.
-The objective is an absolute target to invest 80% of net assets into companies on a continuous basis that are aligned to one of the aforementioned relevant SDGs according to the predefined revenue, capital expenditure or operational alignment thresholds.
+The objective is an absolute target to invest 80% of net assets into companies on a continuous basis that are aligned to one of the aforementioned relevant SDGs according to the predefined revenue, capital expenditure or operational alignment thresholds..